SoundarBalaji/todo_kanbanboard/README.md

-Now, create a remote GitHub repository with your app name and go back initialize this git init add it as remote git remote add origin git@github.com:Yuribenjamin/my-app.git
+Now, create a remote GitHub repository with your app name and go back initialize this git init add it as remote git remote add origin git@github.com:soundarbalaji/todo_kanbanboard.git

 5- Now deploy it to GitHub Pages. just run the following command :

 npm run deploy

 6- commit and push your commit to GitHub.
-Optionally git add . git commit -m "Your awesome message" git push origin master
+(Optional) git add . git commit -m "Your awesome message" git push origin master